TheUnknownEngima/source-AnYme-V11.440/README.md

 Source code is from the version 11.440 of the app and if you build it the app can still be used for watching anime.
 Don't expect any new updates tho, the developer has dropped this feature because of legal resons.
+The second source code is from the NSFW patch that adds support for some hentai sites, enjoi ( ͡° ͜ʖ ͡°).

 # AnYme
 Android App that can sync with MyAnimeList **[ FREE AND NO ADS! ]**